eritbh/yuuko/docs/docs.md

 Name | Type | Description
 -----|------|------------
-`name` | String&#124;Array | The name of the command.
+`name` | String &#124; Array | The name of the command.
 Command names are case-insensitive.
 If a string is passed, that string simply becomes the command's name; if an array is passed, the first element becomes the command's name and the rest become aliases.
 `process` | Function | See below.
 `requirements` | Object? | An object of requirements that must be met for a user to be allowed to run the command.
 If omitted, all users will be able to run it.
 `requirements.owner` | Boolean? | If `true`, only the owner of the bot's OAuth application can use the command.
-`requirements.permissions` | String&#124;Array&lt;String&gt;? | A permission name or array of permission names that the user running the command must have.
+`requirements.permissions` | String &#124; Array&lt;String&gt;? | A permission name or array of permission names that the user running the command must have.
 If specifying a list, the user must have *all* of the permissions listed.
-`requirements.custom` | Function&#124;Array&lt;Function&gt;? | A function or array of functions whose return values determine whether or not the command can be run.
+`requirements.custom` | Function &#124; Array&lt;Function&gt;? | A function or array of functions whose return values determine whether or not the command can be run.
 If every function specified here returns `true` (or any truthy value), the user can run the command.

 ## Process function